Dabangg (film series): Dabangg 3 (2019 film)

 A circumquel, Dabangg 3, was commissioned after the success of the previous film and was directed by Prabhu Deva, with both Salman and Sonakshi reprising their roles and Saiee Manjrekar in a cameo role.
 The film focused on ASP Chulbul Pandey who enjoys an ideal family life while catching criminals in his own bombastic way.
 However, an enemy from his past returns and threatens to destroy everything he has worked for.
 The film was theatrically released worldwide on 20 December 2019, on the Pre-Christmas weekend, in Hindi, and dubbed Tamil, Telugu and Kannada languages to negative reviews from both critics and audience.
 Dabangg 3 opening day domestic collection was ₹24.50 crore.
 As of 19 January 2020, with a gross of est. ₹161 crore in India and ₹56.99 crore overseas, the film has a worldwide gross collection of est. ₹325 crore and has become the tenth highest grossing Bollywood film of 2019.

+Animated series

+An animated series based on the film franchise, also titled Dabangg, premiered on 31 May 2021 as the title Dabangg Animated TV Series on Cartoon Network which was also produced by the same company and Cosmos Maya with CN India.
+It also aired on Pogo TV in February 2022.